Bird Global: History

-In July 2019, Bird was said to be valued at $2.5 billion.
-In July 2019, the company was raising Series D funding, led by venture capital firm Sequoia Capital and CDPQ.
-This funding was intended to help the company become profitable and also continue to do further research and development of the vehicle.
-In October 2019, the firm successfully closed Series D funding, raising $275 million and reaching 2.8 billion valuation.
-This new funding was expected to help the company to upgrade its fleet with a focus on a more sustainable Bird Two model.

 In November 2019, Bird launched the "Helmet Selfie" safety feature to incentivize riders into wearing helmets when using Bird vehicles.
 Users can submit a self-portrait photo of themselves wearing a helmet through the app, and receive future ride credits.

-In January 2020, Bird acquired rival Berlin-based scooter company, Circ.

-For March 2020, Bird had planned to launch in Austin, Texas after the Austin City Council approved a "dockless" bike-share pilot program in February 2018.

 Bird initially responded to the 2020 coronavirus pandemic by increasing cleaning and sanitizing efforts in March 2020.
 Later that month, Bird scaled down operations (reportedly even suspending them within all markets), and terminated around 40% of its then about 1060 employees in a group Zoom meeting.
 The company halted operations in six US cities (San Francisco, San Jose, Sacramento, Portland, Miami, and Coral Gables), as well as European markets, including Annecy, Antwerp, Barcelona, Berlin, Bordeaux, Cologne, Frankfurt, Hamburg, Krakow, Lisbon, Lyon, Madrid, Marseille, Munich, Paris, Rimini, Sevilla, Stockholm, Torino, Verona, and Vienna.

-In May 2021, Bird announced its intention to go public by merging with a special-purpose acquisition company Switchback II with an implied valuation of $2.3 billion.
-In November 2021, the SPAC deal closed and the merged company Bird Group, Inc. started trading on the New York Stock Exchange.

-Usage

-The user installs the Bird app, on which are displayed all the scooters available (tracked by GPS) nearby.
-Before starting a trip, the user supplies payment information.
-The user then scans the QR code on the scooter, beginning the trip.
-To end the trip, the user must take a photo of the parked scooter to end the ride.
-The price of the trip is immediately withdrawn from the user's credit card.
-If any problems were encountered with the trip (like a malfunctioning vehicle) the user can report it through the app.